 The illustration by Walter Crane is of Red Riding Hood being rescued from the Big Bad Wolf.
 I think it’s safe to say that for most of us, this isn’t going to happen.
 Once the “relationship” with the psychopath ends, we must rescue ourselves.

-We may feel that we have to find our own road to healing because many in our lives (friends, family, therapists) don’t understand the devastation we’ve been through.
-Even we may not understand at first.
+We need the support of others after this trauma, but many of us find that support is hard to come by.
+Many people in our lives (friends, family, even many therapists) don’t understand psychopathy, so they can’t understand the devastation we’ve been through and are unable to give us the kind of support we need.
+Even we may not understand it at first.
 We just know we’re devastated; we know something happened to us that was out of the ordinary, far beyond a relationship gone bad.

 Since what we’re dealing with is not the end of a regular relationship, no advice about healing after a breakup will help.
 We were victimized by predators who only pretended to establish a romantic relationship so they could manipulate and abuse us.
 But because this looked like a romantic relationship from the outside, it’s hard for people to see beyond that.
 Even some victims don’t see the truth, and are left believing they lost the love of their lives through some fault of their own.

-None of us was “on the lookout for someone as brutal as a psychopath to systematically dismantle” the way we see ourselves, as author Sandra L. Brown put it.
-We never expected the person who claimed to love us was really out to destroy our self-worth, self-validation and self-esteem through cruel and methodical emotional manipulation.
-But that’s the true, abbreviated story of what happened, all details aside.
+None of us was “on the lookout for someone as brutal as a psychopath to systematically dismantle” the way we see ourselves, as author Sandra L. Brown, M.A., put it in her book, The Unexamined Victim: Women Who Love Psychopaths.
+We never expected the person who claimed to love us was really out to destroy our self-worth through cruel and methodical emotional manipulation.
+But that’s the true, abbreviated story of what happened.
 No wonder victims don’t get the support they need; this scenario simply isn’t comprehensible to a normal person.

 At this point, please read about emotional rape.
 Knowing what happened and understanding it is vital to your healing.
 The Emotional Rape Syndrome – a book by Michael Fox, PhD., provides deep understanding and focuses on healing.

-Help is necessary, and there is help and support for you out there, but you need to be determined to find it.
+After going through such a severe trauma, help is necessary, and there is help and support for you out there, but you need to be determined to find it.
 Recovery is an active process that you need to take part in.
-In doing so, you demonstrate to yourself that you have faith that you will heal.
-In believing that you will recover and in knowing that you will find understanding and compassion if you look for it, you become your own source of help and support.
-In helping yourself, you will realize the psychopath never really damaged your faith in yourself, your hope for your life or your belief in your self-worth.
+In doing so, you demonstrate to yourself that you believe in your own worth and you have faith that you will heal.

 Challenges for the victim of a psychopath include: